 - Macaroni (obviously!)
 I like to use elbow macaroni – it sucks up all that delicious sauce beautifully.

 - 1 small pumpkin or butternut squash, peeled and cut into small cubes, about 2cm.
 And I’m aware that squash is not a pumpkin, but it works just as well for this recipe!

-- A few stalks of fresh thyme or a tablespoon chopped sage leaves, or use 1/2 teaspoon dried
+- A few stalks of fresh thyme or a tablespoon chopped sage leaves, or use 1/2 teaspoon of the dried equivalent.

 - Cheddar Cheese – I use mature cheddar for the best flavour.